 A few thoughts on Practical Musicianship and Keyboard Harmony

 Today’s post highlights an important yet often forgotten element in music education.
-Most pupils take instrumental exams at some point in their musical training and are therefore familiar with aural and sight-reading tests; nearly all practical exams have these elements, irrespective of level.
-However, a much broader based training is necessary if pupils are going to become rounded…
+Most pupils take instrumental exams at some point in their musical training and are therefore familiar with aural and sight-reading tests.
+Most practical exams contain these elements, irrespective of level.
+However, a much broader-based training is necessary if pupils are going to become rounded and complete…